Harvesting Hope

 The Change

-The project aims to significantly impact the lives of conflict and climate-affected individuals and communities in South Sudan through a range of initiatives.
-By clearing and releasing explosive-contaminated land, raising awareness about explosive threats, and establishing community-led and women-led protection groups, the intervention seeks to enhance safety and well-being.
+The project aimed to significantly impact the lives of conflict and climate-affected individuals and communities in South Sudan through a range of initiatives.
+By clearing and releasing explosive-contaminated land, raising awareness about explosive threats, and establishing community-led and women-led protection groups, the intervention sought to enhance safety and well-being.

-The introduction of multi-purpose unconditional cash distributions, community asset rehabilitation via Cash for Work, emergency food production support, and improved income generation opportunities through training and start-up support will contribute to the economic recovery of communities.
-Connecting them to established savings and loan groups and strengthening local markets further promotes sustainable development.
+The introduction of multi-purpose unconditional cash distributions, community asset rehabilitation via Cash for Work, emergency food production support, and improved income generation opportunities through training and start-up support contributed to the economic recovery of communities.
+Connecting them to established savings and loan groups and strengthening local markets further promoted sustainable development.

 The Partners